jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9c-errors.md

-+++
+---
+title: "The Errors of the Physiocrats"
+heading: "Chapter 9c"
+weight: 110
+image: "/covers/wn.jpg"
-title=  "The Errors of the Physiocrats" description=  "The capital error of this system was in representing the artificers, manufacturers, and merchants as unproductive" date=  2020-03-19 author=  "Adam Smith" image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-9b-unproductive" linkbtext=  "unproductive" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems" linkftext= "foreign-systems" icon=  "/icons/smith.png"
+description: "The main error of the Physiocrats system was in representing the artificers, manufacturers, and merchants as unproductive"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="24" >}} According to the liberal and generous system of the Physiocrats, a landed nation can raise its own artificers, manufacturers, and merchants best by granting the most perfect freedom of trade to the artificers, manufacturers, and merchants of all other nations.